TenScoops/LifeXP/README.md

 ## Synopsis

-LifeXP is your personal growth companion.
+LifeXP is a personal growth companion.
 By blending gamification with tools that support your emotional and physical well-being, LifeXP turns productivity into a journey of self-care and improvement.

 ## Setup
 First clone or download the file